Securing Your Browser

 Brave vs Firefox

 Browsers are highly controversial.
 No matter what browsers I suggest, people will always say that I should’ve considered a different one or shouldn’t have listed one I did.
 To see my criteria for why I selected these browers to list, check here.
 In the interest of transparency, I do want to acknowledge that both Brave and Mozilla have made questionable decisions.
 Brave’s criticisms mostly revolve around their use of BAT, a cryptocurrency they developed to allow site owners and content creators to get paid based on visits and time spent on their site.
 You can read more about that here.
-Such decisions included collecting payments on behalf of a creator who claims he never got paid and injecting affiliate links into browser traffic so Brave made more money.
+Such decisions included collecting payments on behalf of creators without consent, and injecting affiliate links into browser traffic so Brave made more money, and installing software without transparency.
 These situations have since been corrected.
-For Mozilla’s shortcomings, they regularly draw criticism for making their analytics opt-out rather than opt-in, making Google the default search engine, and paying their CEO over $3 million USD per year while struggling to be financially solvent.
+For Mozilla’s shortcomings, they regularly draw criticism for having poor default settings, having a hostile attitude toward users, paying their CEO over $3 million USD per year while struggling to be financially solvent, and investing in a wide-range of companies that seem to have little to do with their original mission while failing to focus adequate resources on their browser.
 I also want readers to be aware that Firefox has been found to be issuing a temporary, one-time tracker that shares some data with Google when you download and install the program for the first time on Windows or Mac, so if you go this route I suggest you turn off your internet during the installation until you have a chance to disable analytics (discussed below).

 Extensions